What is ICSC?

 Can my teacher supervise me online (via Zoom, etc.)?

-No. A teacher must supervise the exam in person.
+No. A teacher must supervise the Pre-Final Round Exam in person.
 The teacher is not allowed to supervise you via an online call (for example, Zoom or Skype).
-If you do not have a teacher available, please use the self-recording option and record your exam.
+If you do not have a teacher available, please use the online supervision system instead.

 I have no teacher to supervise the exam.
 What should I do?